INJURIES / CONDITIONS

 Back pain can be caused by a variety of factors, injuries and chronic conditions.
 Below are some of the most common causes of back pain:

-> Ergonomic problems.
-Ergonomic problems can lead to muscle strain and chronic pain.
+> Ergonomic problems – Ergonomic problems caused by poorly designed chairs or beds can lead to muscle strain and chronic pain.

 Symptoms & Conditions We Treat